MACCNYC/maccnyc.github.io/_documents/organizing.md

 ## What is MACC?

 The Metropolitan Anarchist Coordinating Council (MACC) is an organization based on the guiding principles of horizontalism, anti-oppression, mutual aid, direct democracy, and direct action.
 We seek to strengthen and support New York City’s anarchist movement through coordination of existing and emerging projects.
-With the present atmosphere of hatred, bigotry and greed, we seek to seed resistance to an emboldened right-wing through an alternative, radical form of participatory politics.
+With the present atmosphere of hatred, bigotry and greed, we create an alternative, radical form of participatory politics.

 ## Political Orientation